Freelance journalist and foreign correspondent

-He cut his journalistic teeth working for national newspapers in the UK and is now based in New York.
+He began his career working for national newspapers in the UK, where he is from, and is now based in New York.

-2015 his work on the campaign to free Shaker Aamer, the last Briton
+2015 Daniel's work on the campaign to free Shaker Aamer, the last Briton

 held in Guantanamo, was commended by the British Press Awards.
 The